sumitmishraecosoul/project_tracker_backend/README.md

 All user references (assignedTo, reporter) are stored as ObjectIds with automatic population of user details (name, email) in responses.

 ### Comprehensive Error Handling
+### Role-Based Access Control (RBAC)
+- **Admin**: full access to all projects and tasks; can assign to any user
+- **Manager**: sees projects/tasks for self and direct reports; can assign tasks to any user; cross-team assignments are automatically marked as `Adhoc`
+- **Team Member**: sees only own projects/tasks; can only create tasks for self; cannot reassign to others

+New helper endpoints:
+- `GET /api/users/helpers/assignable-users`: list all users with an `assignable` flag per current user's permissions
-Standardized error responses with proper HTTP status codes and detailed error messages for better debugging and user experience.
+- `GET /api/users/helpers/my-team`: managers get direct reports; admin gets list of managers; others get [] Standardized error responses with proper HTTP status codes and detailed error messages for better debugging and user experience.

 ### Performance Optimizations